 For example, you subscribed to a website related to PMP Certification Training.
 You receive information related to the new articles and lessons learned.
 If you do not read the information or messages this will not affect the website or the website does not expect your response.

 A knowledge repository

 A bulletin board

-A sharepoint of a sharedrive
+A SharePoint of a sharedrive

-Interactive Communication vs Push Communication vs Pull Communication Key Points
+Interactive Communication vs Push Communication vs Pull Communication

 - Interactive communication is a face to face communication type.
-People involve in the communication and share their ideas in real time.
+People involve in communication and share their ideas in real time.
 Interactive communication method is suitable when the issue is sensitive and the urgent response is required.

 - Push communication is a communication type between the sender and the receiver.
 Therefore it is not a face to face communication type.
 Push communication method is suitable when the urgent response is not required.
-However the recipient takes some action on receipt of the message.
+However, the recipient takes some action on receipt of the message.

 - Pull communication is an informational type of communication.
-Senders convey the message through websites, bulletins etc.
+Senders convey the message through websites, bulletins, etc.

 It is the project manager’s responsibility to create good communication channels between all the parties involved in the project.
-Effective communication makes contribution to any project’ s success.
-On the other hand insufficient and deceptive information leads wrong decisions and incorrect estimates.
+Effective communication makes a contribution to any project’ s success.
+On the other hand, insufficient and deceptive information leads to wrong decisions and incorrect estimates.
 Therefore the Project Manager must select the best type of communication method based on the purpose and the urgency of the message or information.

 Project managers usually prefer Interactive Communication to manage his team and inform stakeholders urgently.
 Push Communication can be effective if the project manager only wants to convey information without any needs to obtain immediate feedback from the recipient.
 When the communication is informational only to the recipients, the pull communication method should be used.
 If the recipients don’t read it, it will not have any effect on the project.
 Are you using various communication methods and styles?
 You can use the comments box to share your methods.